 In the fall of 2022, the New York City Economic Development Corporation, local elected officials, and community leaders re-launched a visioning process for the redevelopment of the Kingsbridge Armory, Together for Kingsbridge.
-The Bronx has an unprecedented opportunity to transform it into a place where our people get to work, play and learn—and a community asset that residents co-own and share in the wealth it creates!
+We saw a powerful opportunity to transform the Armory into an economic and cultural engine that Bronx residents and workers co-own and share in the wealth it creates!
+We embarked on a historic effort to gather input from over 4,000 Bronx residents, workers, and institutional leaders to create a shared community vision plan for Our Armory.
+The resulting agreement with 8th Regiment Partners includes elements never before secured in a City-owned project.

 This fight started with us!